Vol.# 195

 And this thought makes me transition to three people we recently lost at RAC:

 Steve Gibson: when I first met Steve he told me that he was intimidated by me because he got to know me in relation to my community service work with the at-risk youth at the church, but then one day he heard me laugh and I snorted when I laughed, and he thought, hey, no way can I be intimidated by someone who snorts when laughing!
 He called me ‘Buddy’ and always wanted to know if I kept my relationships with the youth from back in those days, and he always wanted to know if the youth here in Phnom Penh were scared of me!
-Then he would laugh and then say, keep it up Buddy
+Then he would laugh and then say, keep it up Buddy!

 Rest now in His Arms, Buddy Steve!